-Uniqueness of the solution is not guaranteed under the strong transferability assumption, because then $Q$ is a M\textsubscript{0}-function.
-To obtain uniqueness, one may ask an additional requirement on the feasible sets, which ensures that $Q$ is a M-function and therefore that theorem~\ref{thm:Ortega-Rheinboldt1970} applies.
+Uniqueness of the solution is not guaranteed under the strong transferability assumption, because then $Q$ is an M\textsubscript{0}-function.
+To obtain uniqueness, one may ask an additional requirement on the feasible sets, which ensures that $Q$ is an M-function and therefore that theorem~\ref{thm:Ortega-Rheinboldt1970} applies.
 For instance:

 \begin{ass}[Strong local transferability] For any $(U,V) \in \mathcal{F}_{xy}$ and any $\varepsilon > 0$, the open ball of center $(U,V)$ and of radius $\varepsilon$ contains both a point $(U',V')$ such that $U' > U$, and a point $(U'',V'') \in \mathcal{F}_{xy}$ such that $V'' > V$. \end{ass}